jexroid/jexroid/README.md

 <br>
 <div align="center">

-  my journey to IT started in my old childhood when I was around 5 years old my parents bought me a lot of electronic stuff, such as a phone, toy cars, and playstation2.my entertainment was opening them and understanding how they are working. this curiosity leads me to the Hacking and technology world, I learned about electronic, networks, web applications, android, windows, Linux, and half of the popular programming languages syntax such as PHP, Python, C#, C++, Dart, Javascript, etc...I love this world more than anything in my life because I can say this is what I have been made for, that's what make me feel alive. every time I'm behind my PC I feel peace and happiness in myself.
-I have an extreme hunger for learning about anything in IT! this is my goal right now, to learn and learn and learn till I found something necessary in this IT world and add invent that, just at that moment I can feel relaxed and calm for the rest of my life.
+  My journey to IT started in my old childhood when I was around 5 years old My parents bought me a lot of electronic stuff, such as a phone, toy cars, and playstation2.my entertainment was opening them and understanding how they are working. this curiosity led me to the Hacking and technology world, I learned about electronics, networks, web applications, android, Windows, Linux, and half of the popular programming languages syntax such as PHP, Python, C#, C++, Dart, Javascript, etc...I love this world more than anything in my life because I can say this is what I have been made for, that's what make me feel alive.
+Whenever I'm behind my PC I feel peace and happiness in myself.
+I have an extreme hunger for learning about anything in IT!
+This is my goal right now, to learn and learn and learn till I find something necessary in this IT world and invent that, just at that moment I can feel relaxed and calm for the rest of my life.

-  so it's gonna be a long journey!
+  so it's going to be a long journey!

 </div>